JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_components.md

 Components are the fundamental concept of plugin integration.
 There are three kinds of components:

-* **Application level components** are created and initialized when *IntelliJ IDEA* starts up.
+* **Application level components** are created and initialized when your IDE starts up.
 They can be acquired from the [Application](upsource:///platform/core-api/src/com/intellij/openapi/application/Application.java) instance by using the `getComponent(Class)` method.
-* **Project level components** are created for each [`Project`](upsource:///platform/core-api/src/com/intellij/openapi/project/Project.java) instance in *IntelliJ IDEA*.
+* **Project level components** are created for each [`Project`](upsource:///platform/core-api/src/com/intellij/openapi/project/Project.java) instance in the IDE.
 (Please note that components may be created even for unopened projects.)
 They can be acquired from the `Project` instance by using the `getComponent(Class)` method.
-* **Module level components** are created for each [Module](upsource:///platform/core-api/src/com/intellij/openapi/module/Module.java) in every project loaded in *IntelliJ IDEA*.
+* **Module level components** are created for each [`Module`](upsource:///platform/core-api/src/com/intellij/openapi/module/Module.java) inside every project loaded in the IDE.
 Module level components can be acquired from a `Module` instance with the `getComponent(Class)` method.

 Every component should have interface and implementation classes specified in the configuration file.
 The interface class will be used for retrieving the component from other components, and the implementation class will be used for component instantiation.